CloudBloggerAcademy/Azure-Kubernetes-Service-AKS/Kubernetes-Pod-Simple-Explanation-Cloud-Blogger-Academy.md

 ---

-# Learn Kubernetes & Azure with Cloud Blogger Academy
+# Learn Azure Kubernetes Service with Cloud Blogger Academy

 Want to learn **Azure Kubernetes Service (AKS), Kubernetes, Docker, DevOps and Cloud technologies** in a practical way?